The Hidden Alliance of Innovation

 • Gender: Only 6% of the 290 are women.

-• Unicorns: 12% have worked or work at a unicorn.
+• Unicorns: 12% have worked or are currently working for a unicorn.

 • Training: